 Ok, here’s how to start living within your means:

 1. How Much Money Do You Bring in Each Month?

 In order to live within your means, you have to establish your means.
 How much money do you bring in each month?
-If you don’t know how much you make per month, then you are one strange beast my friend.
-I don’t foresee this being a problem for people.
 If your income fluctuates then you might want to check out the article about Living Paycheck to Paycheck, but I’m guessing most of us know just how much we made last year (and don’t we wish it were just a bit more).

 Get down to a dollar figure by adding up a month’s worth of paychecks and any other income sources (and only the amounts that actually hit your bank accounts after taxes and other withholdings).

 Establishing your means was the easy part.
 This is the hard part.
 I don’t propose that you just kind of estimate, or guess what your expenses were for the last little while, and then decide whether you’re living within your means.